Closing down my website

 • People can’t be held morally responsible for the actions of their distant ancestors, either individually or collectively.

-• We cannot fairly distinguish people who are liable from those who are not liable.
+• We cannot distinguish people who are liable from those who are not liable.
+Are we really going to make people descended from slaves liable for compensating the slavery their ancestors endured?

 • We cannot fairly take account of historical injustice, as opposed to injustice now.